AmpliconSuite/AmpliconClassifier/README.md

 or longitudinal sampling.
 We provide a script which ***a)*** identifies overlap between pairs of amplicons (using the same input file as `amplicon_classifier.py`),
-***b)*** computes measurements of the similarity of the two overlapping amplicons based on shared breakpoints and shared genomic content - using both a Jaccard index approach and also our own *Symmetric Similarity Score* and *Asymmetric Similarity Score* approaches, and ***c)*** compares the scores against the similarity scores for overlapping amplicons derived from unrelated origins (data derived from Turner et al. _Nature_ 2017 and deCarvalho et al. _Nature Genetics_ 2018).
+***b)*** computes measurements of the similarity of the two overlapping amplicons based on shared breakpoints and shared genomic content - using both a Jaccard index approach and also our own *Symmetric Similarity Score* and *Asymmetric Similarity Score* approaches, and ***c)*** compares the scores against the similarity scores for overlapping amplicons derived from unrelated origins (data derived from Turner et al. _Nature_ 2017 and deCarvalho et al. _Nature Genetics_ 2018, Bergstrom et al. _Nature_ 2020 and the Seattle Barrett's Study).
 The output file `*_similarity_scores.tsv` reports the following columns:
 - Amplicon 1 ID & Amplicon 2 ID
 - Symmetric Similarity Score (a combination of GenomicSegment and Breakpoint scores)
-- P-value of the Sym.
-Score in the background unrelated overlapping amplicon distribution (empirical).
+- Percentile and P-value of the Sym.
+Score in the background unrelated overlapping amplicon distribution.
+P-value based on beta distribution fit to similarity scores.
 - `GenomicSegmentScore1` & `GenomicSegmentScore2` based on the directional similarity of genomic segment overlap (Amp1 and Amp2)/(Amp1) or (Amp1 and Amp2)/(Amp2), respectively.
 - `BreakpointScore1` & `BreakpointScore2` based on the directional similarity of breakpoint matching (Amp1 and Amp2)/(Amp1) or (Amp1 and Amp2)/(Amp2), respectively.
 - `JaccardGenomicSegment`, based on overlap of genomic segments (based on overlap of genomic coordinates)